The History Of God’s (Elohim’s) Name

 Published August 13, 2024 at 7:16 PM

-In conjunction with the article that covers a list of God’s names, this article will go over the history of God’s name (YHWH).
-His name was once proclaimed by all of Israel, now we replace it with “The LORD”.
+In conjunction with the article that covers a list of God’s (Elohim’s) names, this article will go over the history of God’s (Elohim’s) name YHWH.
+His name was once proclaimed by all of Israel (Yashar’El), now we replace it with “The LORD”.
 Others have tried to bring His name back, but have mis-transliterated it (i.e. Jehovah).
-We will go back to Paleo-Hebrew, then work towards Modern-Hebrew, showing how Hebrew changed, and how God’s name was seemingly forgotten.
+We will go back to Paleo-Hebrew, then work towards Modern-Hebrew, showing how Hebrew changed, and how God’s (Elohim’s) name was seemingly forgotten.

 PALEO HEBREW (~1000 BC)